codeflysafe/datastructure/readme.md

 > [English](./readme.md) [简体中文](./readme_zh.md)

-## Why i writing in English ?
+## Why do I write these in English ?
-As an chinese people, why i writing articles or codes in English.
+As Chinese, why do I write articles and codes in English?
-The primitive reason as following:
+The primitive reasons are the following:
-1. English is the most commonly spoken language in the world.
+1. English is the most commonly used language in the world.
-2. Improve my English skills in reading and writing.
+2. To improve my English skills in reading and writing.
-3. An medium to communicate with others.
+3. An media to communicate with others.

-Unfortunately, I have an **poor English**, so **forgive me**.
+Unfortunately, My English is **poor**, so **never mind**.

 **I will fix those articles irregularly until they are acceptable**.

 ## Leetcode related
-Some sections may be contact with `leetcode` problems, the implements can be found in:
+Some sections may be related with `leetcode` problems, whose implementations can be found in:
 -  [leetcode](https://github.com/hsjfans/leetcode)
 -  [online judge](https://github.com/hsjfans/Online-Judge#Leetcode)
 -  [pat](https://github.com/hsjfans/postgraduate-retest)

-This repository contains the fundamental data structures and algorithms.
+This repository contains fundamental data structures and algorithms.

-Each of them has its own separated `README.MD`,implement and some simply instances of applications ;
+Each of them has its own separated `README.MD`,implementations and some simple instances of applications ;

-**Note that** ⚠️ this project is aimed at learning and researching purposes only, Using in production isn.t the purpose .
+**Note that** ⚠️ this project is aimed at learning and researching purposes only, Using in production isn't the purpose .

 ## Outline
 ![](https://raw.githubusercontent.com/hsjfans/git_resource/master/20190518111146.png)